filamentphp/filament/docs/02-installation.md

 ### Automatically refreshing the browser

-You may also want to update your `vite.config.js` file to refresh the page automatically when Livewire components are updated:
+You may also want to update your `vite.config.js` file to refresh the page automatically when Livewire and Filament components are updated:

 ```js
 import { defineConfig } from 'vite'